Dentist dilemma: How to start searching for the right dentist

 Consider any unique needs

 If you have children, you will want to select a dental practice that has a pediatric dentist.
 If you need an adult dentist that specializes in gum disease, dental implants, or adult orthodontia (braces for adults), you'll want to know if the practice you're considering has these specialists.

 Check with your insurance company for a list of dentists in your area

 The most affordable dentists are the ones included in your insurance plan.
 From that list you could choose a provider who is close to home or one closer to your workplace.
 There are likely several to choose from in both cases.

 Ask for recommendations

 Family, friends, coworkers, and neighbors will have some experience with dentists in your area.
 They can offer opinions on which dentists you might try, as well as the ones you should avoid.
-If you've recently moved, you could ask your current dentist for a recommendation, or try contacting your state dental society.
+If you've recently moved, you could ask your former dentist for a recommendation, or try contacting your state dental society.

 Read online dentist reviews